Rishi5200/Quiz-App/README.md

 spring.datasource.password=
 To view the H2 console:

-Run the application
+# To Run the application
+run the command:- mvn spring-boot:run
 Go to http://localhost:8080/h2-console
 Use jdbc:h2:mem:testdb as the JDBC URL
 Running the Application

 Prerequisites:

-Java 17 or higher installed
+Java 21 or higher installed
 Maven installed
 Build and Run:
 From the project root directory: